lutzky/lutzky.github.io/content/posts/2020-11-07-editing-old-family-videos.md

 ---
 date: "2020-11-07T00:00:00Z"
-excerpt: Messing with old video from tapes, simple audio corrections, splitting and organizing for the family's benefit.
+summary:  Messing with old video from tapes, simple audio corrections, splitting and organizing for the family's benefit.
 title: Editing old family videos
 ---